 Brigade Social Impact Report

 Every £1 invested in Brigade has generated an estimated £1.57 for society.
-The social value generated as a direct result of Brigade’s activities in its first 3 years of operation is estimated at £3.6m.
+The social value was generated as a direct result of Brigade’s activities in its first three years of operation, estimated to be a total of £3.6m.

-Le Club des Chef des Chef Honorary Diploma
+Le Club des Chef des Chefs Honorary Diploma

 Beyond Food Events Ltd

-Beyond Boyle rebranded and became Beyond Food Events; a London based events business led by Simon and his late wife Annette.
-Beyond Food was capable of serving high profile seated events for up to 600 and stand up events for 1000.
-Simon led the way in social enterprise catering.
-In 2010 Beyond Food turned itself into a charity and Simon started to work on Brigade, Bar and Bistro.
+Beyond Boyle rebranded and became Beyond Food Events: a London based events business led by Simon and his late wife Annette.
+Serving high profile seated and standing events for between 600 and 1,000 people, Simon led the way in social enterprise catering.
+In 2010, Beyond Food turned itself into a charity and Simon started work on Brigade restaurant.

-This brave idea ventured into the world of manufacture with a social enterprise project in partnership with Waitrose.
-Beyond Chocolate offered people that had experienced homelessness a chance to gain skills in food production and factory work.
-Beyond Chocolate was sold in all Waitrose Stores and was a major retail success, still seen as a ground-breaking brand and a flag ship for social enterprise.
-This is now incorporated into the Beyond Food Charity.
+Simon Boyle's Beyond Chocolate venture was a social enterprise project in partnership with Waitrose, offering people vulnerable to homelessness a chance to gain skills in food production and factory work.
+Beyond Chocolate was sold in all Waitrose stores and is still seen as being a groundbreaking brand.
+Beyond Chocolate has been incorporated into the Beyond Food charity.

-Simon was the winner of a £60k grant to invest in his social enterprise business.
-Spark Challenge also saw Simon engage with executives from BT and PwC, forging his long standing relationship with PwC.
+Simon Boyle was awarded a £60k grant from the Spark Challenge to invest in his social enterprise business.
+Spark Challenge also connected Simon with executives from BT and PwC, marking the beginning of his long-standing relationship with PwC.

-Wanting to invest and grow Beyond Boyle, Simon took an auspicious plan to the BBC2 Dragons' Den, successfully appearing on the show in September 2008.
-Simon drove Deborah Meaden to tears, received a promise of help from Duncan Bannatyne and was offered support outside the den by Peter Jones and Theo Paphitis.
+Simon Boyle was invited to appear on BBC's Dragons' Den in 2008 to pitch for funding for Beyond Boyle.
+He drove Deborah Meaden to tears, received a promise of help from Duncan Bannatyne and was offered support outside the den by Peter Jones and Theo Paphitis.

-Simon’s successful team building and events business entered the London Market at the House of St Barnabas in Soho.
-Simon’s team transformed the previous homeless hostel, reemploying its beneficiaries and training them up as hospitality staff.
+Simon Boyle’s successful team-building and events business entered the London market at the House of St Barnabas in Soho.
+Simon’s team transformed the former homeless hostel, re-employing its beneficiaries and training them up as hospitality staff.
 The work of Beyond Boyle now shapes what he does today.

-As Culinary Ambassador to the Unilever board, Simon took every opportunity to redevelop the company’s food culture internally and externally.
+Simon Boyle was appointed as the first Culinary Ambassador to the Unilever board, helping redevelop the company’s food culture internally and externally.

-Returning from world cruising, Simon took the reigns at Mosimann's Academy in Battersea, London, managing the Academy and consulting for international projects on behalf of Mr Mosimann.
+Simon Boyle managed Mosimann's Academy in Battersea, London, also consulting for international projects on behalf of Mr Mosimann.

-Simons first venture, as Executive Chef MV Minerva, was a cruise ship for the elite.
-As a discovery ship it travelled to the furthest corners of the world.
+Simon was appointed Executive Chef aboard MV Minerva, a cruise ship for the elite, while travelling to the furthest corners of the world.

-Senior Sous Chef Simon saw the world on board the newly inaugurated MV Oriana, P&O’s flagship cruise liner.
+Simon Boyle was appointed Senior Sous Chef aboard the newly inaugurated MV Oriana, P&O’s flagship cruise liner.

-Since their inception in 1986, the Acorn Awards, affectionately known as the 30 under 30, have sought to recognise the brightest prospects in the hospitality industry.
+Simon Boyle received an Acorn Award, affectionately known as the '30 under 30', recognising the brightest prospects in the hospitality industry.

 Chewton Glen Hotel & Country Club

-Simon recognised by the National Training Awards as Trainee of the Year.
+Simon Boyle was recognised by the National Training Awards as Trainee of the Year.

-Specialised Chef 4 year diploma with The Savoy Hotel, Academy of Culinary Arts and Bournemouth and Poole College.
+Simon Boyle received a Specialised Chef four-year diploma with The Savoy Hotel, Academy of Culinary Arts and Bournemouth and Poole College.